-“For instance, the Employee Retirement Income Security Act (ERISA) and the Internal Revenue Code (IRC) require that FSAs meet reporting and disclosure requirements (e.g., written plan document and summary plan description requirements)," Christen said.
+“For instance, the Employee Retirement Income Security Act (ERISA) and the Internal Revenue Code (IRC) require that FSAs meet reporting and disclosure requirements, such as written plan document and summary plan description requirements,” Christen said.

-Other potential disadvantages of healthcare FSAs include that they must comply with HIPAA privacy and security rules, they operate under a “use it or lose it” policy, they are not portable (meaning employees forfeit the FSA balance if they leave the company) and they are subject to annual nondiscrimination testing under the IRC to ensure the arrangement is not discriminating in favor of highly compensated or other key employees (which can be troublesome to resolve if you fail).
+Other potential disadvantages of healthcare FSAs include that they must comply with Health Insurance Portability and Accountability Act (HIPAA) privacy and security rules, they operate under a “use it or lose it” policy, they are not portable (meaning employees forfeit the FSA balance if they leave the company) and they are subject to annual nondiscrimination testing under the IRC to ensure the arrangement is not discriminating in favor of highly compensated or other key employees, which can be troublesome to resolve if you fail.

 For employees who want to maintain control over their healthcare expenses, FSAs give them a handy way to do so.
 Employer matching contributions also give employees incentive to save in their healthcare accounts.
 However, the funds stored in an FSA must be used at the end of each year or employees risk losing their FSA money.
 Still, the flexibility FSAs offer appeal to many employees, so they are a valuable addition to any employee benefits package.

 Jacob Bierer-Nielsen contributed to this article.
 Some source interviews were conducted for a previous version of this article.